-"We gave the students an introductory talk about the career path we have all chosen, the subjects we studied at university and the options available to them as a science undergraduate or PhD candidate."
+"The students will get an introductory talk about the career path we have all chosen, the subjects we studied at university and the options available to them as a science undergraduate or PhD candidate."

-A DNA fingerprinting experiment was conducted at each school, incorporating a role-play scenario in which a teacher was kidnapped and suspects narrowed down with the help of DNA.
+A DNA fingerprinting experiment will be conducted at each school, incorporating a role play scenario in which a teacher is kidnapped and suspects are narrowed down with the help of DNA.

-Up to 50 students from each school took part in the forensic science experiment.
-The high schools included Findon, Woodville, Parafield Gardens, Paralowie and Smithfield Plains.
+Up to 50 students from each school will take part in the forensic science experiment.
+The high schools include Findon, Woodville, Parafield Gardens, Paralowie and Smithfield Plains.

 "This is the first year that we've offered the outreach program to metropolitan schools.
 The initiative has been running since 2004 and each year the response is outstanding," Kylie said.
 "We're hoping for a repeat experience."